 Step 1: The first thing I did was work on sterilizing my jars and lids along with rings.
 I placed them in a pan with water and brought water to 180 degrees.
 Then allowed them to sit as I worked on the recipe.

-Step 2: In a food processor you will add your cucumbers, onions, green peppers, red peppers and processes them to chop them up small.
+Step 2: In a food processor you will add your cucumbers, onions, green peppers, red bell peppers and processes them to chop them up small.
+Small pieces are going to give you that traditional pickle relish texture you would buy at the store.

 Step 3: Place veggies in a large bowl.
 Then sprinkle with salt and cover with cold water.
 Allow the cucumber and pepper mixture to sit for at least 2 hours in the water.